My office is room 1007 in Natural Science, and you can often find me in room 1009 or 1016.

 Saturday February 8, 2020 at The New School in New York.

 This is not manadtory, however, if you go and send me a selfie from the event it will count as extra credit.
 The conference is free but you need to sign up before Jan 30th. sign up link A Word About Grading

 Getting a B is a good grade.
 It means you did all the assignments and understood the concepts.
 Maybe you struggled a little with some of the more complicated stuff, but in this class a B is a good grade.
 Getting higher than a B demonstrates that you've got an aptitude for programming and really took to the material.
 A C or worse generally means you missed assignments or obviously spent very little time on them.

-Pro-tip: handing in work that is broken is way better than not handing in work at all.
+Pro-tip: handing in work that is broken or not quite perfect is way better than not handing in work at all or late.

 This is the official word - NOTE: there are changes from previous semesters

 The Office of Disability Resources collaborates directly with students who identify with documented disabilities to create accommodation plans, including testing accommodations, in order for students to access course content and validly demonstrate learning.
 For those students who may require accommodations, please call or email the Office of Disability Resources, 914-251-6035, ODR@purchase.edu (Student Services Building, #316A).